RapidSoftwareSolutions/Marketplace-Wikipedia-Package/README.md

 | copyToMe| Select| Send a copy of this mail to me.

 ## Wikipedia.getRevisionByPageId
-Returns revisions for a given page, or the latest revision for each of several pages.
+Returns revisions for a given page by id, or the latest revision for each of several pages.

 | Field           | Type      | Description
 |-----------------|-----------|----------